Wxkyle/react-certification/react-cert/README.md

 ## Authentication

-1. Create a new branch called authentication and checkout this branch.
+[x].
+Create a new branch called authentication and checkout this branch.
 2. On your main (landing) page set up a form to take an email and password to login.
     - The password should have a way to toggle masking and showing the password
     - The login button should be disabled until a username and password have been entered